stoianNicusor/stoianNicusor/README.md

 # About Me
-Hello !
+Hello!
 I am Stoian Nicusor Andrei, a student living in Bucharest, Romania.
 I am passionate about web development.
-At this point I have knowledges of HTML, CSS, SCSS, Js and reactJS.
+At this point I have knowledge of HTML, CSS, SCSS, JS and reactJS.
 I am also passionate about personal development.

 # Stats